 It’s a truism that dreams work when you do.
 This is deeply illustrated by John Ness, our owner of Pipe’ Dreams ®, one of Oliver’s newer wineries.
 After childhood summers with his family experiencing the Okanagan, John formed a lifelong dream to return and live among grapevines.

-He secured prime grape growing land and planted some less-common-in-BC varietals, ones that are best suited to the site including Kerner, Zweigelt, Gamay and Grüner Veltliner.
+He secured prime grape growing land and planted some unique grapes rarely grown in the Okanagan, ones that are best suited to this terroir, including Kerner, Zweigelt, Gamay and Grüner Veltliner.
 With only 2,800 cases produced annually, these are very rare and limited wines.